hellfiretoad/slang/docs/user-guide/08-compiling.md

 A _composite_ component type is formed from a list of other component types (for example, one module and two entry points) and can be used to define a unit of shader code that is meant to be used together.

-Once a programmer has formed a composite of all the code they intend to use together, they can query the layout of the shader parameters in that composite, or invoke the linking step to resolve all cross module refeerences.
+Once a programmer has formed a composite of all the code they intend to use together, they can query the layout of the shader parameters in that composite, or invoke the linking step to resolve all cross module references.

 ### Linking